Oakbourne station: History

 SEPTA subsequently took over the Pennsylvania Railroad route for SEPTA Regional Rail's R3 West Chester Line.
 However, it did not reopen the Oakbourne stop.
 SEPTA discontinued regular passenger service to the line in September 1986, due to deteriorating track conditions and Chester County's desire to expand facilities at Exton station on the Paoli/Thorndale Line.
-The West Chester Railroad heritage railway restored the line for weekend excursions in 1997, but does not use Oakbourne station.
+The West Chester Railroad heritage railway restored the line for weekend excursions in June 1997, but does not use Oakbourne station.